-1 1 ROUTE PERMIT
+1 ROUTE PERMIT

-The Minnesota Public Utilities Commission (Commission) hereby issues this route permit to Great River Energy (Permittee) pursuant to Minnesota Statutes Chapter 216E and Minnesota Rules Chapter 7850.
-This permit authorizes the Great River Energy to construct and operate an a 3.2-mile 115 kV Transmission Lineapproximately 3.2 miles of 115-kilovolt (kV) transmission line and associated facilities in St. Joseph Township, the City of St. Joseph, and St. Wendell Township in Stearns County, Minnesota-

-(Project)], and and as identified in the attached Route Maps, hereby incorporated into this document as Attachment 3.
+The Minnesota Public Utilities Commission (Commission) hereby issues this route permit to [Permittee Name] (Permittee) pursuant to Minnesota Statutes Chapter 216E and Minnesota Rules Chapter 7850.
+This permit authorizes the [Permittee Name] to construct and operate an [Provide a description of the project as authorized by the Minnesota Public Utilities Commission], and as identified in the attached Route Maps, hereby incorporated into this document as Attachment 3.

-1.1.
 1.1 Pre-emption